 DevSecOps, the “Shift-Left” approach aims to fit security into the DevOps process.
 Companies need DevSecOps to make sure their applications and products run safely and securely.
 Without DevSecOps, the developer team need to rebuild the application every time there is an update.
 IT companies that are into building and maintaining software are finding themselves with a threat landscape due to lack of skills and resources to keep attacks at the bay.

 The DevSecOps approach is combined with the best parts of DevOps that integrate security at the start of the development process.
-DevSecOps can streamline the development process even with limited headcount and eliminate security practices forever.
+It can streamline the development process even with limited headcount and eliminate security practices forever.
 There are several reasons for enterprises to embrace DevSecOps.
 Here are the 4 compelling reasons that would convince enterprises to embrace DevSecOps –

 In DevSecOps, the development team move from the “waterfall” model to “Agile” model – where slices of work are released frequently with security testing embedded alongside the development.
 Security practices are implemented at every stage with concepts like code standards, penetration testing, vulnerability scanning, threat modelling etc.